Darryl Greenamyer: "Red Baron" F-104

 On October 24, 1977, Greenamyer, flying a modified F-104 Starfighter "Red Baron" (N104RB), set a FAI Class C-1 Group III 3 km speed record of 988.26 mph, which still stands.
 An earlier attempt on October 2, 1976, yielded a higher speed (1010 mph), but one timing camera didn't work on one run, meaning the record couldn't be certified.

-He built the Starfighter by collecting and putting together myriad parts over a 13-year period.
+Greenamyer built the Starfighter by collecting and putting together myriad parts over a 13-year period.
 The cockpit side panels and some control column bearings of the Red Baron came from the very first production F-104A, which crashed in Palmdale, California 22 years earlier.
 The tail of the Red Baron, minus stabilizers, came from a junkyard in Ontario, California.
 The stabilizers and some nose wheel parts were from scrap piles in Tucson and Homestead, Florida.
 The idler arm for the elevator controls, the ejection seat rails and some electrical relays came from an F-104 that crashed and burned at Edwards Air Force Base on the edge of the Mojave Desert.
 Greenamyer got his throttle quadrant from a Tennessee flying buff he met at the Reno National Air Races.
 The trunnion mounts for the nose gear, some of the cooling-system valves and a few relays on the Red Baron came from a 25-ton pile of junk that Greenamyer bought at Eglin Air Force Base.
 In a swap with NASA, he obtained the nose of a Lockheed NF-104A, with its reaction controls.
 The all-important J79-GE-10 engine was obtained from the US Navy.

-On February 26, 1978, while preparing an assault on the FAI altitude record using the same aircraft, he was unable to get the landing gear to lock before landing.
+On February 26, 1978, while preparing an assault on the FAI altitude record using the same aircraft, Greenamyer was unable to get the landing gear to lock before landing.
 As it was dangerous to land in this condition, he was forced to eject and the airplane was destroyed.

 Other projects

 In 1994, Greenamyer led an unsuccessful mission to rescue the Kee Bird, a B-29 aircraft which crash-landed in Greenland in 1947.
-The attempted recovery resulted in the loss of the airframe by fire on the ground in 21 May 1995.
+The attempted recovery resulted in the loss of the airframe by fire on the ground on 21 May 1995.

 Greenamyer had been working on building an Unlimited Class racer named "Shockwave".
 This racer combines the outer wing panels of a Sea Fury with a new centre section and fuselage.
 The tail is from a F-86 Sabre and it is planned to be powered by a Pratt & Whitney R-4360.

 After the Sport Class was introduced at the Reno Air Races in 1998, Greenamyer built a Lancair Legacy (N33XP) that he has since raced successfully.